OMQ/Assist-Freshdesk/README.md

 ## Smart Search

 You can also individually search for an answer if you want to use a different answer than the one suggested by OMQ Assist.
 Just enter a search term in the **search field**.
 OMQ Assist displays all entries for this search term.
-The number in the first place indicates how many entries for the term are stored in the knowledge base as a whole.
+The number in the first place indicates how many entries for the term are stored in the **knowledge base** as a whole.
 Below is listed which specific entries there are related to the term and how many of them exist.

 ## About OMQ

 [OMQ](https://www.omq.ai) is a central and intelligent knowledge base.
-All OMQ products access the same service answers from the knowledge base and direct them into the various communication channels.
+All OMQ products access the **same service answers** from the knowledge base and direct them into the various **communication channels**.

-## How to install the Freshdesk app
+## How to install the Freshdesk app?

 You will find the integration description here [Freshdek integration](https://www.omq.ai/blog/freshdesk-omq-assist/).
 OMQ Assist will be installed from the [Freshdesk marketplace](https://www.freshworks.com/apps/freshdesk/)